Visa Waiver Program

 Designation as a VWP country* is at the discretion of the U.S. government.
 Meeting the objective requirements of the VWP does not guarantee a country* will receive VWP designation.

 An approved ESTA allows you to travel to a U.S. port-of-entry (generally an airport) and request permission to enter the United States, but an approved ESTA does not guarantee entry into the United States.
-The Customs and Border Protection (CBP) officials at the port-of-entry have authority to permit or deny admission to the United States.
+Customs and Border Protection (CBP) officials at the port-of-entry have authority to permit or deny admission to the United States.
 Learn more on the CBP website.

 If you enter the United States under the Visa Waiver Program, you are not permitted to extend your stay in the United States beyond the initial admission period.
 You must depart the United States on or before the date on your admission stamp when you entered the United States.
 See Extend Your Stay on the U.S. Citizenship and Immigration Services (USCIS) website.